ibm-ecosystem-engineering/Watson-NLP/MLOps/Init-Container/readme.md

         - name: model-directory
           mountPath: "/app/models"
 ```
-Note that this container also mounts the Pod's `emptyDir` volume at path `/app/models`.
+This container also mounts the Pod's `emptyDir` volume at path `/app/models`.
 The environment variable `LOCAL_MODELS_DIR` is set to `/app/models` to inform the Watson NLP Runtime where to find the models.

+Note that for both runtime and models the `ACCEPT_LICENSE` environment variable must be set to `true`.